ProfLehman/cs415_fall_2025/sql/database_project.md

 11. Create a `Transaction` with either `ROLLBACK` or `COMMIT` and demonstrate this transaction.

-### Reports (20 points) - Reports
+### Reports (20 points)

 Connect to an external reporting tool (or export your data) and create two reports.

-1. Chart or Graph based report
+1. Chart or Graph-based report
 2. Table-based report with Report Title

 Use Excel, Access, PowerBI, or any other reporting tool.
 Post your report and include a link to each report as a .pdf (or viewable image).
-In one or two paragraphs describe the reporting software you used and the purpose of each report.
+In one or two paragraphs, describe the reporting software you used and the purpose of each report.

-### Clean-Up (10 points) - Delete Tables
+### Delete Tables (10 points)

 Create a single SQL code block to delete your tables and data.